 On demand we can also give the different sessions at your company’s premises tailored to your specific data challenges or provide an intensive training program with one of your colleagues working on your specific data challenges.
 Feel free to contact us in case your are interested at firstname.lastname@example.org

 The mastercourse is open to any company that is interested in data innovation as an opportunity for its company and activities.
-To follow these sessions & webinars, some basic analytic skills (e.g. high-level understanding of algebra and interpretation of statistical figures) is a prerequisite.
+To follow these modules, some basic analytic skills (e.g. high-level understanding of algebra and interpretation of statistical figures) is a prerequisite.
 All sessions can be followed independently from each other.

 Pricing (all prices are exclusive of VAT)

 |Module: modules covering the data sciences workflow & the session on industrial relevance of advanced AI/ML methods*||575 EUR|

 |Module: Hands-on trajectory 'How to tackle your specific data challenge?'||To be announced|